Make a difference for yourself and your community!

 Upcoming Training Sessions

 Training is held three times a year for the Crisis Lines and two times a year for SASS.
-For information about our upcoming training opportunities, please view the Training Brochure and Volunteer Application Form by following the links.
+For information about our upcoming training opportunities, please view our Training Brochure and Volunteer Application.
+The 2018 training calendars for each program are below.

 You must be able to physically volunteer at our center in the Reno, Nevada area.
 If you are interesting in volunteering in a different region, please call 2-1-1 for volunteer opportunities your area, or visit the National Suicide Prevention Lifeline center locator here.

 Questions?
 Call our business line at (775) 784-8085.
-You can also email your questions and completed application to firstname.lastname@example.org.
+You can also email your questions and/or your completed application to firstname.lastname@example.org.
 We look forward to meeting you!

 What is Crisis Call Center?